ksjacob27/nlp-project/README.md

 Neil: Worked on "Lyric_Extender" and Genre Classification prediction with Kevin.
 This includes researching a feasible dataset that had the features we needed, as well as primarily coding the SVM algorithm and testing around with different chunking and test/train splits
 Vedant - Worked on the sentimental analysis to classify the emotion of the song as show in the file 'Sentimental_Analysis.ipynb'.
 It was done by using a pretrained RoBERTa model.
 The input is the lyrics of the song and the output is the emotion the song potrays.

+Kevin: Worked on the genre classification as well as creating a dataset for the improvement of the lyric extender.
+As for the genre classification I spent ample amount of time researching the ideal dataset to train our model to predict genres.
+I primarily worked on the genre classification python notebook that is included in the repository, designing the SVM algorithm and TF-IDF vectorizer.
+I also manually created a dataset of lyrics to upload to our model to create new lyrics.
 ## Final results:
 For the song lyric commercial performance task we achieved a RMSE of about 23.54 (the scale of predictions is 0-100).